1234 Coordinator of Financial Aid, West Plains

 Experience: Two or more years of experience in college or university financial aid administration is required.
 Preference willbe given to individuals with more than minimum experience in an automated, financial aid office.

-Skills: Must be able to communicate effectively, both in writing and verbally, with parents, high school counselors, fellow employees, college administrators, and other constituents of the Missouri State University – West Plains.
-Must have strong organizational and management skills.
+Skills: The ability to communicate effectively, both in writing andverbally, with students, parents, high school counselors, fellow employees, college administrators, and other constituents of Missouri State University – West Plains is required.
+Strong organizational and management skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES